 Topics Map > Software Guides > Audacity

-Audacity, Version: 2.3.2.
+Audacity, Version: 3.1.3.
 Be aware that different versions of Audacity will vary in appearance and functionality.
-Full Guide: View/Download

 To apply Amplify:

-The waveforms should become taller.
+The waveforms in the selected clip(s) should increase.
 If the effect doesn't work, or the audio needs more amplification, undo (Edit > Undo) and reapply Amplify.
+Be aware that any existing peaking or clipping may impact the effectiveness of Amplify.

 - Audacity: Information